CodeFellows-esavage/reading-notes/markdown.md

 - adding ! in front of [] allows you to use the same format to post a picture from a web url
   - no way to adjust image size
 ## Lists
-Adding a hypen followed by a space and some text, creates an unordered list item that will display as bulleted when viewed in the browser.
+Adding a hypen followed by a space and some text (- "text"), creates an unordered list item that will display as bulleted when viewed in the browser.
 - unordered list item 1
 - unordered list item 2
 - unordered list item 3

+Adding a number in the following format (1.) followed by space and some text (1. "text") creates and ordered list item that will display as a numerical list when viewed in the browser.
 1. ordered list item 1
 2. ordered list item 2
 3. ordered list item 3

+Note starting with any number other than 1. will prevent your numbered list from displaying on separate lines when shown in the browser.

 ## Code Blocks
+Code blocks can be used to show specific formated blocks of code.
 ```Markdown
 ## Heading 2
 ```